Mini-batch Estimation for Deep Cox Models: Statistical Foundations and Practical Guidance: Introduction

 \section{Introduction}

-Cox proportional-hazard regression \citep{cox1972regression} is one of the most commonly used approaches in survival analysis, where the primary outcome of interest is the time to a certain event.
-It assumes that the covariates have a linear effect on the log-hazard function.
-With the development of deep learning, Cox proportional-hazard-based neural networks (Cox-NN) have been proposed to model the potential nonlinear relationship between covariates and survival outcomes and improve survival prediction accuracy \citep{faraggi1995neural,katzman2018deepsurv,ching2018cox,zhong2022deep}.
-Despite the success of Cox models in survival analysis, they face a significant optimization challenge when applied to large-scale survival data.
-In particular, the Cox models are typically trained by maximizing the partial likelihood \citep{cox1975partial} through the gradient descent (GD) algorithm, which requires the entire dataset to compute the gradient.
-This can be slow and computationally extensive for large datasets.
-For example, as shown in Figure \ref{fig:AREDS application}, performing GD in Cox-NN training requires more than 500 GB of memory, which makes GD impractical due to hardware memory limitations.
-Besides Cox-NN, the large-scale data also challenges the optimization of Cox regression. \citet{tarkhan2024online} reported that the GD algorithm for Cox regression is vulnerable to round-off errors when dealing with large sample sizes.
-Consequently, GD optimization constrains Cox models' scalability in large-scale data applications.
+Cox proportional hazards regression \citep{cox1972regression} is one of the most commonly used approaches in survival analysis, where the outcome of interest is the time to a certain event.
+It assumes that the covariates have linear effects on the log-hazard function.
+With the development of deep learning, Cox deep neural networks (Cox-NN, or deep Cox model) have been proposed to capture the potential nonlinear relationship between covariates and survival outcomes to improve survival prediction accuracy \citep{faraggi1995neural,katzman2018deepsurv,ching2018cox}.
+Despite the success of the Cox model in survival analysis, it faces a significant optimization challenge when applied to large-scale data.
+In particular, the Cox model is typically trained by maximizing the partial likelihood \citep{cox1975partial}.
+The maximum partial likelihood estimator (MPLE) is obtained through the gradient descent (GD) algorithm, which requires the entire dataset to compute the gradient.
+This approach is computationally demanding and memory-intensive, especially with large datasets.
+For example, in our motivating application, where images are used to predict survival outcomes (as detailed in Section \ref{sec: Real Data Analysis}), performing GD in Cox-NN with high-dimensional predictors and a large sample size is infeasible due to hardware memory constraints.
+Even traditional Cox regression faces optimization challenges for large-scale data. \citet{tarkhan2024online} reported that the GD algorithm for Cox regression is prone to round-off errors when dealing with large sample sizes.
+Therefore, the scalability of the Cox model is substantially limited by the inefficiencies of GD optimization when applied to large-scale data.